Boost students’ communication and writing skills, with strategies and

 be authentic, have real-world connections and encourage students to create

 meaningful work.
-Accordingly, texts read in school should go beyond fiction and
+Accordingly, content created and read in school should go

 students build writing and critical-thinking skills.